MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 All these DLLs can be found in the CNTK binary release version, see the [CNTK Releases page](https://github.com/Microsoft/CNTK/releases).

 For UWP applications, the following DLLs need to be distributed with your application.
-You can find these dlls in the Nuget package `CNTK.UWP.CPUOnly`.
+You can find these DLLs in the Nuget package `CNTK.UWP.CPUOnly`.
 * `Cntk.Core_app-<VERSION>.dll`
 * `Cntk.Math_app-<VERSION>.dll`
 * `libopenblas.dll`